owzo/CC-Tweaked-Draconic-Manager/README.md

 CC:Tweaked-Draconic Manager is a comprehensive control and monitoring program designed for ComputerCraft: Tweaked to manage Draconic Evolution reactors and energy cores.
 This system ensures the safe and efficient operation of your reactors and energy storage, leveraging wireless modem communication for a seamless and flexible setup.

+## Project Status: Proof of Concept

+This project was originally created as a **proof of concept** and is no longer under active development.
+Due to limited time, I’m unable to continue maintaining or expanding it.

+If anyone is interested in taking over development, **you are welcome to do so** — feel free to fork, modify, and build upon the existing work.
+Credit is appreciated but not required.
+My goal was simply to demonstrate the core idea and provide a foundation for others to expand on.

 ## Features

 - **Advanced Computer Touchscreen Interface**: Dynamically adjusting interface for easy interaction with your reactor and energy core.